ansys/pyaedt/doc/source/EDBAPI/ComponentsEdb.rst

 Components
 ==========
-This sections contains API references for component management.
+This section contains API references for component management.
 The main component object is called directly from main application using the property ``components``.

 .. code:: python